nmwsharp/geometry-central/docs/docs/surface/halfedge_mesh/mutation.md

   - Storage space is wasted by deleted elements

-**All meshes are compressed after construction, and only become non-compressed if the user performs a deletion operation.**  The `makeCompressed()` function can be called to re-index the elements of the mesh as a proper enumeration from `[0,N)`.
+**All meshes are compressed after construction, and only become non-compressed if the user performs a deletion operation.**  The `compress()` function can be called to re-index the elements of the mesh as a proper enumeration from `[0,N)`.

-The `makeCompressed()` function invalidates pointers, and incurs an update of existing containers.
+The `compress()` function invalidates pointers, and incurs an update of existing containers.
 As such, it is recommended to be called sporadically, after a sequence of operations is completed.

 ??? func "`#!cpp bool HalfedgeMesh::isCompressed()`"

     Returns true if the mesh is compressed.

-??? func "`#!cpp void HalfedgeMesh::makeCompressed()`"
+??? func "`#!cpp void HalfedgeMesh::compress()`"

     Re-index the elements of the mesh to yield a dense enumeration.
-Invalidates all Vertex (etc) objects.
+Invalidates all `Vertex`, `Edge` (etc) objects.

     Does nothing if the mesh is already compressed.

-### Dynamic pointer types

-A few of the operations listed below invalidate outstanding element references (like `Halfedge`) by re-indexing the elements of the mesh.
-[Containers](containers.md) automatically update after re-indexing, and often code can be structured such that no element references need to be maintained across an invalidation.

-However, if it is necessary to keep a reference to an element through a re-indexing, the `DynamicHalfedge` can be used.
-These types behave like a `Halfedge`, with the exception that they automatically update to remain valid when a mesh is re-indexed.
-These types should only be used when necessary, because they are expensive to maintain.
+!!! note "Preserving notable elements"

+    In some rare situations, you might want to manuallly keep track of a significant mesh elements (vertices, faces, etc) through a call to `compress()` (which invalidates all element references).

+    One way to do this is to leverage the `MeshData<>` containers, which automatically stay valid through updates:

+    ```cpp
+    SurfaceMesh& mesh; // our mesh
+    Vertex vA, vB; // two special vertices we want to keep track of

+    // Label the special vertices
+    VertexData<int> specialVerts(mesh, 0);
+    specialVerts[vA] = 1;
+    specialVerts[vB] = 2;

+    // Compress the mesh
+    // (invalidating the Vertex objects)
+    mesh.compress();
+    // specialVerts is automatically maintained through the compression

+    // Find the interesting vertices by label
+    for(Vertex v : mesh.vertices()) {
+      if(specialVerts[v] == 1) vA = v;
+      if(specialVerts[v] == 2) vB = v;
+    }
+    ```

+    This is an intentionally simplistic example, but generally speaking the `MeshData<>` arrays can be used to track mesh elements and other data through a `compress()`.